karavanov/kaspa-observer-kaspathon/README.md

 **Kaspa Observer** is a real-time, read-only, non-custodial portfolio dashboard for the Kaspa ecosystem — **your pocket observer for Kaspa addresses**.

-It allows users to track multiple wallets and notable addresses in one place, delivering instant balance changes alongside KRC-20 tokens, KRC-721 NFTs, and KNS domains — without custody, signing, or transaction capabilities.
+It allows users to track multiple wallets and notable addresses in one place, streaming live KAS balances and market price updates as they happen on-chain — alongside KRC-20 tokens, KRC-721 NFTs, and KNS domains — without custody, signing, or transaction capabilities.

 ---